openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 #### SRT (Scale-Rotate-Translate) operations
 Now we've defined the operations we like the most to describe (sort-of) real world objects moved around in space.
 Let's spend a few paragraphs talking about how to combine all of the operations together.

-If you recall, geometric operations are _non-commutative_, which means that if we defined them in a specific order, there's no guarantee that changing the order will provide us with similar results.
-That means that when building a graphics system we need to exercise systematic vigilance when executing human stuff like "Turn that spindle around so I may see its refractions of the sun" without accidentally turning the sun around its' axis, incinerating the good people of Uranus.
+If you recall, geometric operations are _non-commutative_, which means that if we defined them in a specific order, there's no guarantee that changing the order will provide us with similar results. ~~That means that when building a graphics system we need to exercise systematic vigilance when executing human stuff like "Turn that spindle around so I may see its refractions of the sun" without accidentally turning the sun around its' axis, incinerating the good people of Uranus.~~ **[mh: this felt distracting]**

 The way we execute that vigilance is by a predefined order for handling objects.
 If you grab a pen and paper it won't take too long to figure that order out:
 1. Modify the scale (if need be).